 Rock Beats Laser: Although AA Missiles are stronger and have a longer firing range, there is a noticeable delay between shooting and hitting the target.
 AA Guns, on the other hand, hit the target instantly.

 Rule of Cool: No other way to justify the cartoonish mecha, weird futuristic architecture, and lasers.
 Ninjas with lightsabers are probably the fullest extent of this seen in the first game.

 Super-Persistent Missile: A homing projectile will NEVER stop until the unit that it's chasing is dead or the unit that fired it is dead.
 The same rule applies for torpedoes.

-Suspicious Videogame Generosity: In the german scenario "Somme River", you are given 15000 of each resource to build a base and huge army that you'll need to storm and overrun the allied positions.
-If you hit the pop cap or a scout discovers your recruitment efforts and gets away to report about the buildup, the gravy train returns to germany and you're forced to make do with the pitifully scarce amounts of local resources.
+Suspicious Videogame Generosity: In the German scenario "Somme River", you are given 15000 of each resource to build a base and huge army that you'll need to storm and overrun the allied positions.
+If you hit the pop cap or a scout discovers your recruitment efforts and gets away to report about the buildup, the gravy train returns to Germany and you're forced to make do with the pitifully scarce amounts of local resources.

 Tactical Rock-Paper-Scissors: In early epochs, the classic matchups occur between infantry, cavalry, and archers (with exceptions), though it gets more complicated as the epochs go on, becoming extremely convoluted when robots and lasers are introduced.

 Tank Goodness: Present in all epochs after World War I. The first game divides them into AP tanks (effective against other tanks) and HE tanks (effective against infantry), while the second game divides them into light tanks and heavy tanks.